Chapter 13 Bankruptcy Attorney in Kansas City

 When Does Chapter 13 Make Sense?

-- You do not qualify for Chapter 7
+- You don’t qualify for Chapter 7

 - You earn a steady income